 3. Bottom layer: These were students from rural areas.
 They were given the name of DF which was loosely translated to ‘District Focus for Rural Development’.
 This was in the Nyayo era (under President Moi) where rural development was a key political term.

-I’m not sure whether the classifications still exist.
-In my time, they determined a lot of stuff, down to where you sat in class and who would want to sit with you or hang out with you.
+I’m not sure whether the classifications still exist and I don’t mean to be disrespectful by sharing them here.
+I’m using this as an example that was a strong determinant of a lot of stuff at that time.
+This included where you sat in class and who would want to sit with you or hang out with you.

 It was easy for girls to cross the social boundaries and move up the ladder.
-However, this determination and a lot of remodeling, especially speech-wise.
-Some girls managed to do it with ease, some struggled and others didn’t bother.
+However, this took determination and a lot of remodeling, especially speech-wise.
+Some girls managed to do it with ease, some struggled, and others didn’t bother.

 It was not easy for a guy to cross the boundaries.
 Guys who fell for girls in higher social classes had a painful experience.
 And, it was worse if the girl’s friends got to know you were into her.